TomHuynhSG/Smart-School-Chatbot/README.md

 pip install flask
 ```

-### Executing program
+### Workflow

 ![Workflow](https://i.imgur.com/jsEyoNN.png)

+This chatbot is running 24/7 to answer questions from students so I choose to host it for free on replit.com and have uptimerobot.com to ping the server every 5 minute to prevent it from shutting down on replit.

 ## Usage

-Here are some read examples of the chatbot in action where students just talk to it naturally like to a real TA:
+Here are some read examples of the chatbot in action where students just talk to it naturally like to a real TA, where its answers are unique and different everytime:

 * Ask what it can do